Is it Possible to Remove Aspiration from Perfume – and Do We Want To?

 Perfume has always been an aspirational product, a Veblen good.
 It reinforces our idealised or emulated self-image.
 We hope it conveys that image, to negotiate and navigate status within our social spheres.
 It can even be a trust and navigation tool- breaking the ice and disarming biases in new, desired social contexts.

-For these reasons I believe in perfume as ‘blankie’- a bespoke client of mine literally describes their intended scent as a ‘gassy hug’.
+Perfume is the adult equivalent of teddy or ‘blankie’, perhaps the imaginary friend you had as a child.
+A bespoke client of mine literally describes their intended scent as a ‘gassy hug’.
 We want to feel certain in an uncertain world.
-Perfume is our armour of status, scent memories connoted or invoked.
+Perfume is our armour- asserting identity real or perceived, stamping the air with our strength and our dreams.

 PERFUME MARKETING POST SOCIAL MEDIA

-The perfume consumer fragmented onto the new global stage of the attention economy (don’t be fancy, just say social media).
+Overall the perfume consumer fragmented, onto the new global stage of the attention economy.
 The voices of private citizens, hitherto edited and elided by print and broadcast media, began to be heard.
 We began demanding diversity, intersectionality, goods reflecting who we are as individuals.

 But a hint of the old perfume world remains.
 A clean, moody, stripped down aesthetic in premium packaging emerged from most niche perfume houses.
-Often upwards of £70 per 10 ml vial, a newfound/expensive/rebranded star ingredient, and purporting a complete reset of the perfume industry.
+Often upwards of £70 per 10 ml, a newfound/expensive/rebranded star ingredient, and purporting a complete reset of the perfume industry.

 Inclusion and mission, but make it perfume (and yes, I see the irony. ;).